-Project Title Quality Management System Management Review 2024 Project Number TBA Sector Support Project The Management Review of the QMS will be held annually to review and determine the Description improvement requirements in the quality of the products (Determination Notices, Decisions, etc.) produced by the OUR.
-The improvement will lead to increased customer satisfaction with the services provided by the organization in the following ways: a) increase Customer Satisfaction with our service; b) communicate the OUR's processes; c) develop a professional culture and better employee morale; and

-d) consistency in operations.
+Project Title Quality Management System Management Review 2024 Project Number TBA Sector Support Project The Management Review of the QMS will be held annually to review the QMS processes and Description determine if there are any required improvements.
+The improvements identified should result in: a) increased Customer Satisfaction with our service; b) better communication of the OUR's processes; c) development of a professional culture and improvement in employee morale; and d) consistency in operations.
 Start Date 2024 June

 End Date 2024 July

 Project Title Quality Management System Surveillance Audit 2024

 Project Number ТВА

 Sector Support

-Project Description An annual surveillance audit will be performed by the Registrar to verify that the quality management system remains effective and compliant with the ISO 9001 standard.
+Project Description An annual surveillance audit will be performed by the Registrar to verify that the quality management system remains effective and compliant with the ISO 9001:2015 standard.
 The Registrar will check key elements of the quality management system to ensure that the Internal Audit and Management Review functions continue to be effective and verify that corrective actions for non-conformances identified have been taken without undue delay.

 Start Date 2024 May

 End Date 2024 September

-Project Title The documentation of business processes and procedures
+Project Title Documentation of Business Processes and Procedures

-Project Number TBA
+Project Number ТВА

 Sector Support

-Project Description The documenting and updating the OUR operations manual with previously undocumented processes and procedures.
+Project Description The documenting and updating of the OUR operations manual with previously undocumented processes and procedures.
 Also, the continued testing and modifying of the already documented processes and procedures are also part of continual improvement.

 Start Date 2024 April

 End Date 2025 March